VineethReddy02/vineeth-web/content/post/scale-testing-in-k8s.md

 Creating multiple deployments will create multiple mocklets in your cluster to run desired number of kubernetes resources and scheduling resources specific to a mocklet.

-Now you can deploy 1000's pods by providing the node selector value as mocklet and mocklet toleration.
+Now you can deploy 1000's of pods by providing the node selector value as mocklet and mocklet toleration.
 This will make sure all the test data you are creating is scheduled on the desired mocklet.

 The mocklet project is completely inspired from Virtual Kubelet mock provider.
-Thanks to the the **[Virtual Kubelet community](https://github.com/virtual-kubelet/virtual-kubelet).**
+Thanks to the **[Virtual Kubelet community](https://github.com/virtual-kubelet/virtual-kubelet).**

 The bigger challenge is how do I create 1000's of pods, Deployments, Replicasets, ReplicationControllers, StatefulSets, Jobs and Cronjobs?

 ### [k8s-scaler](https://github.com/VineethReddy02/k8s-scaler)

 To create the Kubernetes resources at scale in a single shot.
 I have implemented tool called **k8s-scaler**.
-This tool is highly configurable and helps you to create Kubernetes resources. which runs pods in the down stream with higly configurable properties such as number of containers, inclusion & exlusion of namespaces during resource creation, number of instances per Kubernetes resource, number of replicas per Kubernetes controller.
+This tool is highly configurable and helps you to create Kubernetes resources which runs pods eventually with higly configurable properties such as number of containers, inclusion & exlusion of namespaces during resource creation, number of Kubernetes resources like deployments, daemonsets, etc... , number of replicas per Kubernetes controller.

 Creating 5000 deployments with replica count as 5 per instance and number of containers per pod as 3 in scale namespace with node-selector & toleration is as simple as